-Craig Kief’s work is an eclectic collection spanning many genres and styles.
-This variety has made him highly adaptable, and a perfect fit for a diverse set of directors.
+Cinematographer Craig Kief’s impressive body of work spans numerous genres and styles, making him a perfect fit for a diverse set of directors.

-Prior to this was the sophomore film from the team that created 7 Days In Hell, the most successful comedy in HBO’s history.
-The Andy Samberg starring film is called Tour De Pharmacy, and will be released in July 2017.
-The film is a mockumentary about the 1983 Tour de France – told through mixed media archival footage Craig shot with vintage video cameras.
-Simulating the television coverage of the Tour’s alpine ride required a variety of rigs, camera cars, drone work, and other tricks.
+Earlier, Kief shot the sophomore mockumentary film Tour De Pharmacy, rejoining the team behind 7 Days In Hell, both of which were for HBO.
+The film stars Andy Samberg and follows the 1983 Tour de France – told through mixed media archival footage Kief shot with vintage cameras.
+Simulating the television coverage of the Tour’s mountainous ride required a variety of specialty rigs, camera cars, and drone work.

 In between long form projects, Kief shoots commercials for clients such as Apple, Under Armour, Disney, AT&T, Google, and many others.
 He has also lensed dozens of music videos, including Lovett's 'Eye of the Storm', which earned Kief a nomination for best cinematography at Camerimage.
 His work has been covered in American Cinematographer, ICG, IndieWire, Post Magazine, and Cinefex.

 Prior to working as a cinematographer, Kief spent several years working as a gaffer, and he graduated from the Florida State University Film School – where he received the ASC Gregg Toland Heritage Award Honorable Mention for one of his films.